Skip to content

 New Vermont Law Mandates Study on Auto Aftermarket Labor Rates and Parts

-NHTSA Issues Takata Air Bag Recall A new law signed by Vermont Governor Phil Scott (R) tasks Vermont’s Commissioner of Financial Regulation with investigating and making recommendations on hourly labor rates for auto body work.
-The legislation’s (S.95) sponsor, State Senator Ann Cummings (D), noted, “what the insurance company covers and what the actual costs…
+International Trade Commission Investigation of Certain Vehicle Parts and Components A new law signed by Vermont Governor Phil Scott (R) tasks Vermont’s Commissioner of Financial Regulation with investigating and making recommendations on hourly labor rates for auto body work.
+The legislation’s (S.95) sponsor, State Senator Ann Cummings (D), noted, “what the insurance company covers and…

 Read More